Kong/terraform-provider-konnect/docs/resources/gateway_plugin_proxy_cache_advanced.md

 - `storage_ttl` (Number) Number of seconds to keep resources in the storage backend.
 This value is independent of `cache_ttl` or resource TTLs defined by Cache-Control behaviors.
 - `strategy` (String) The backing data store in which to hold cache entities.
 Accepted values are: `memory` and `redis`. must be one of ["memory", "redis"]
 - `vary_headers` (List of String) Relevant headers considered for the cache key.
 If undefined, none of the headers are taken into consideration.
 - `vary_query_params` (List of String) Relevant query parameters considered for the cache key.
 If undefined, all params are taken into consideration.
+By default, the max number of params accepted is 100.
+You can change this value via the `lua_max_post_args` in `kong.conf`.

 <a id="nestedatt--config--memory"></a>
 ### Nested Schema for `config.memory`